Skip to content

 You want long dialogue and project memoryClaude CodeToo many hooks and rules on day one.

-You want Google Cloud or Vertex AIGemini CLIAPI keys without budget and quota visibility.
+You want Google Cloud or Vertex AIGemini CLI (with a paid API key)API keys without budget and quota visibility.

-You want a second opinion on critical diffsCodex /review plus Claude/Gemini read-only reviewTwo agents editing the same files at once.
+You want a second opinion on critical diffsCodex /review plus Claude/agy read-only reviewTwo agents editing the same files at once.

 The point is not to choose one CLI forever.
 Start with one, learn its permission model, then use the others as reviewers or specialist tools.